-In this blog post we will explore some of the most famous Buddha statues in the world today.
+In this post, we will delve into some of the most renowned Buddha statues present in the world currently.

 Buddhism is a belief system that originated in the

 Eastern world.
 It is based on the teachings of Siddhartha Gautama, who was born in 563 BC and lived until 483 BC.

 The statue of Buddha is an image that has become iconic to Buddhism and